 THE GOD HELMET WARS – An Overview of Some Flawed Criticisms.

 The God (“Koren”) Helmet experiments, carried out at Laurentian university in Sudbury, Ontario, are famous for inducing religious and mystic experiences in the laboratory.
 These have included out of body experiences, visions of angels, and other “spirit beings”.
 There is even a case where the God/Koren Helmet recreated a ghostly episode.
 A small percent of the subjects even had visions of god.

-This article will tell the story of how a few skeptics worked to falsely discredit the work of Dr. Michael A. Persinger (who designed the Helmet – sometimes called the “Koren” helmet, after the man who built it.) through a series of poorly-done research studies, guided by a fundamental antagonism towards religion and spirituality.
+This article will tell the story of how a few skeptics worked to falsely discredit the work of Dr. Michael A. Persinger (who designed the Helmet – sometimes called the “Koren” helmet, after the man who built it.) through a series of poorly-done research studies, guided by an antagonism towards religion and spirituality.
 Dr. Persinger’s experiments showed that religious and mystic experiences appear as a result of the brain’s internal design; its architecture and organization.
 This means that spirituality is an intrinsic part of the human species and that some people, with sufficiently flexible brains, so to speak, will inevitably have otherworldly experiences, at least once in awhile.
 It’s part of their mental makeup, or neural profile.
-And this kind of people, about 20% of the population, are part of our population’s makeup.
+And this kind of people, about 20% of the population, are a part of our population.
 This line of reasoning helps us see that spirituality is an intrinsic part of human culture, and may have helped us survive in our early evolutionary history.

 Another view which we see in many scientists is that religion is utterly worthless, and that religious faith and belief are nothing more than delusions, while religious experiences are symptoms of psychiatric disorders.
 Richard Dawkins, the author of “The God Delusion” is one of the main proponents of this view.
 Under the slogan “imagine no religion”, Richard Dawkins’ many supporters have actually called for it’s abolition, even though they know such a program has no chance of success.
 However this extreme view lets us see why so many scientists have worked to falsely discredit Dr. Persinger and his experiments, so that Dr. Persinger’s ideas about spirituality and religion receive very little attention.